 What is a simple, pleasing, fruity cocktail?
 The Sex on the Beach fits that description.
 This is a simple, but effective, cocktail that seems to please the masses.
-This drink has many variations, but for the most part, the variations are related.
+This drink has many variations, but for the most part, the variations are related and use similar ingredients in the recipe.
 When properly made, the Sex on the Beach is a decent drink (i.e. way better than a Screwdriver), and few bartenders actually screw it up, so it is generally consistent from bar to bar.
 Also, when the bachelorette party bus unloads in front of your bar, whipping up a dozen Sex on the Beaches is an easy task.

 The Sex on the Beach cocktail isn’t a classic drink but it has good marketing.
 Sex sells, and even though almost every new cocktail, created by some inept bartender, is labelled with sexual innuendo, the name Sex on the Beach is subtle but obvious.
 Even church going old ladies are not offended by the name.
 It’s whimsical.